broeker/spacebook/README.md

 - **Speedy and accessible** 🚀 -- static files, responsive system fonts, minimal JavaScript, purge and minify All the Things, accessible to all people and devices
 - **Privacy first** 🔒 -- User-agent: \* Disallow: / is set by default with noreferrer set on all links; encrypt your full site with a password if desired
 - **Flexible** 💪 -- disable features you don't need, add advanced features with serverless functions or Alpine.js

-Spacebooks are modern notebooks you can use to create documentation, sketch out new ideas, or whatever suits your fancy.